itsmartinwho/foresight-cdss-mvp/docs/frontend-styling-guide.md

 - Only use `Card` for content that should be visually separated from the main background (e.g., modals, popovers, or secondary panels).

 ## Visual Consistency
 - The frosted glass effect is achieved with `bg-glass` and `backdrop-blur` classes.
+Key layout elements like the header and sidebar utilize this "glassmorphism" effect, typically achieved with CSS `backdrop-filter: blur()` and semi-transparent backgrounds.
+Specific classes for this (e.g., `bg-glass`) should be consistently applied.
 - Main content should always align with the padding and spacing provided by `ContentSurface`.

+## Typography
+- (Details to be filled in if a specific typography scale is defined, e.g., from Tailwind config or global CSS.
+Currently, `font-sans` (Inter) is the base, and `text-step--1` is used for smaller input-like text.)

 ## Accessibility & Responsiveness
 - Use semantic HTML for headings and sections.
 - Ensure scrollable containers have appropriate keyboard and screen reader support.
+- Standard accessibility practices (semantic HTML, ARIA attributes where necessary) should be followed.
+- Components should be designed to adapt to various screen sizes, primarily using Tailwind CSS's responsive prefixes (sm, md, lg, xl).
 - Use Tailwind's responsive classes for layout adjustments on different screen sizes.